-The soul behind Sap-Sap is his mother.
+The soul behind SapSap is his mother.
 Making and selling her egg rolls for extra cash was inspiring to her son.
-As always, using high quality ingredients is a staple to the company.
-In 2015, Alex’s dreams became a reality.
+As always, using high-quality ingredients is a staple to the company.
+In 2015, Hanesakda’s dreams became a reality.
 The twist on traditional Laotian food was born.

 Heart, Soul, & Wholesale

-Sap-Sap is a farm to table kind of business.
-The process beginning at farms in Southeastern Wisconsin.
-Making their way to local grocers.
-Shop at Malicki’s Piggly Wiggly in Mount Pleasant and Gooseberries Fresh Food Market in Burlington to get Sap-Sap sausages.
+SapSap is a farm-to-table kind of business.
+The process begins at farms in Southeastern Wisconsin.
+Products then make their way to local grocers.
+Shop at Malicki’s Piggly Wiggly in Mount Pleasant and Gooseberries Fresh Food Market in Burlington to get SapSap sausages.
 Bring it home for the whole family to enjoy.

-The restaurant with limited hours is no strangers to adjustment.
+The restaurant with limited hours is no stranger to adjustment.
 Shifting their serving style is a part of the change.
 You can order curbside via the website here.
-On Facebook, visit SapSap, and click order now.
+On Facebook, visit SapSap, and click “order now.”
 This week only, curbside cuisine gives back.

-A portion of the proceeds will be given back, in memory of Alex’s dad.
-Honoring those who have and are serving the country play a role in this week’s pop up.
+A portion of the proceeds will be given back, in memory of Hanesakda’s dad.
+Honoring those who have served – and are serving – the country plays a role in this week’s pop-up.

 More than Food

-Sap-Sap is a Racine County business with homegrown values, midwestern charm, and Asian aspects.
-Alex and his team look forward to popping up at an event near you soon.
+SapSap is a Racine County business with homegrown values, midwestern charm, and Asian aspects.
+Hanesakda and his team look forward to popping up at an event near you soon.
 Until then, mask up and pick up via curbside.
 Try something new and support a local business with a purpose.

-“Journey and struggle from Southeast Asia to Southeastern Wisconsin” says Alex Hanesakda
+“Journey and struggle from Southeast Asia to Southeastern Wisconsin,” says Hanesakda.

 Leave us a comment in the section below.
-Do you love the egg rolls?
-What’s your Sap-Sap experience?
+Do you love SapSap’s egg rolls?
+What’s your SapSap experience?